More support for fire-affected businesses and communities27/02/2020

-The Premier, Daniel Andrews, joined Minister for Emergency Services, Lisa Neville, at Buchan Caves today to announce $2 million to rebuild the campground, develop a new masterplan and progress the first stage of works – including a new camp kitchen and other upgrades.
+The Government today announced $2 million to rebuild the campground, develop a new masterplan and progress the first stage of works – including a new camp kitchen and other upgrades at Buchan Caves.

 The funding is part of $8.5 million being released today from a new Bushfire Tourism and Business Fund, which will support a range of projects in fire-affected areas across East Gippsland and North East Victoria.
 The $10 million fund is expected to create more than 260 jobs and could unlock over $120 million in private investment.

 Other projects supported by the funding released today include:

 - $2.6 million for Wodonga Logistics Precinct Gas Gate to expand supply and create jobs

 - $1.9 million in additional funding for the Ride High Country Private Sector Activation Initiative to expand bike tourism in north east Victoria

 - $500,000 for Rural Skills Connect co-ordinators to provide employment and training support for bushfire-affected farmers, their families and their workers

 - $500,000 to improve visitor facilities in the Alpine region through the Dinner Plain Activation Project

 - $500,000 for the redevelopment of Colac Colac Caravan Park to support the growth of the Man from Snowy River Bush Festival

 - $300,000 towards a new sprinkler system at the abalone fisherman’s cooperative in Mallacoota